Liz Anjorin

-Elizabeth Aishat Anjorin is a Nigerian actress and movie producer, predominantly in the Nigerian Yoruba movie industry.
+Elizabeth Aishat Anjorin is a Nigerian actress, filmmaker and Producer, predominantly in the Nigerian Yoruba movie industry.

 Early life and education

 Anjorin was born in Badagry in Lagos State, in the predominantly Yoruba southwestern geographical area of Nigeria.
 Her father was a Christian and her mother a Muslim.
 She has said that she grew up in poverty with her mother, was once a food seller, and was driven to succeed by the fear of again being poor.
 She entered Olabisi Onabanjo University in 2003, where she was a student activist, and graduated in 2007 with a BSc in Transport Planning and Management after leaving to pursue acting.
 She then took acting classes, at which time she met Idowu Ogungbe and Ahmed Alasari, who helped her with her career.

 Career

-As an actress, Anjorin came to prominence at the end of the first decade of the 21st century; films she is known for include Ise Onise and Arewa Ejo in 2009 and Owowunmi in 2010.
+As an actress, Anjorin came to prominence at the end of the first decade of the 21st century; films she appeared in include Ise Onise and Arewa Ejo in 2009 and Owowunmi in 2010.

 Anjorin now produces the films in which she appears.
 Her first self-produced movie was Tolani Gbarada.
 Others include Gold, on her own life, Iyawo Abuke, the 2012 comedy Kofo Tinubu, Kofo De First Lady, and Owo Naira Bet, reportedly the most expensive Yoruba film up to that time.
 It premiered in 2017 and was released in 2018.
 She is one of the wealthiest actors in Nigeria.

 She is also a fashion designer and sells clothes and accessories.